course-details-portlet

 • Self-study.

-The course consists of an individual theoretical syllabus related to the master`s degree and topics in the field of natural resources management.
+The course consists of an individual theoretical syllabus related to the master`s degree and topics in the field of natural resources management or master's degree in Geography.
 Syllabus is defined by the students in co-operation with his/her supervisor, and must be approved by the Department of Geography.
-The syllabus should be 500 pages.
-The chosen syllabus can not be the same as used in the master`s thesis, program of study or from subjects in lower degree.
+The syllabus should be approximately 500 pages.
+It should give a broader scientific understanding, and preferably be of newer date.
+Reports/grey literature can only be used exceptionally.
+The chosen syllabus cannot be the same as used in the master`s thesis, program of study or from subjects in lower degree.

 Specific conditions